UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 ## Step 8: Install MATLAB

-When logged in on the docker, go to the directory where the matlab installer is located
+In the SSH session to the docker container in the Terminal, go to the directory where the matlab installer is located

 ```
 # cd /